OWASP/abap-code-scanner/index.md

 ## Advanced Private Version

-We are excited to announce that a more advanced version of the ABAP Code Analyzer is available as private software.
+We are excited to announce that a more advanced version of the ABAP Code Scanner is available as private software.
 This enhanced version includes:

 - Over 250 security checks for comprehensive code analysis
 - Additional reporting formats and integration options